nkr4m/Feedback-sysDjango/README.md

 # Feedback-app
-It could be used in apps which require feedback system like feature, using Django, HTML & CSS.
+It could be used in apps which a require feedback system like feature, using django, html & css.